Passion (1982 film): Production

 Outdoor shooting began at the end of November 1981 beside Lake Geneva at Nyon, followed by indoor shooting from January 1982 at Billancourt Studios in Paris.
 For both crew and cast, the director was extremely demanding.
 Sophie Loucachevsky, who played the production secretary, recalled: In the frost and the snow we waited outside in underclothes and nightdresses while Godard sat alone in a car and wept, clutching a teddy bear.

 Godard had met the German actress Hanna Schygulla in Hollywood when she was shooting One from the Heart with Francis Ford Coppola and asked her to participate, sending her a three-page synopsis in English titled Passion: Work and Love.
 For the role of the director, his alter ego, Godard chose the Polish actor Jerzy Radziwiłowicz, well known from his work with Andrzej Wajda.
 To the French actress Isabelle Huppert he gave her the role of an unglamorous factory worker who is still a virgin, and added to her difficulties by requiring her to stutter.

 Like most of Godard's work from this period, Passion is shot in colour with a 1.37 aspect ratio.
 Cinematographer Raoul Coutard, collaborating with Godard for the first time since 1967, won the Technical Grand Prize for cinematography at the 1982 Cannes Film Festival.

 Reception

+Passion received a mixed critical response.
+While some critics praised its visual composition, use of classical music and painting, and experimental approach to narrative, others found the film excessively self-conscious and difficult.

+Writing in Le Monde in 1982, Louis Marcorelles gave the film a strongly negative review, describing Passion as a "profoundly discouraging" work and criticizing what he saw as Godard's retreat into aestheticism.
+Marcorelles argued that the film was more concerned with "beauty" than with narrative or contemporary social reality, and concluded that its anxiety produced an ultimately insignificant work.

+By contrast, Time Out praised the film's visual and intellectual qualities, noting that Godard "asks you to look everywhere at once" and describing its combination of sounds and images as something that "astonish the senses and tease the mind".
+The review particularly praised Raoul Coutard's cinematography and the film's recreation of paintings by artists including Goya, Ingres, Delacroix, Rembrandt and El Greco.

+Later critics have continued to be divided over the film's experimental character.
+Vincent Canby of The New York Times described it as a "funny, fractured, totally self-absorbed movie", while Justine Smith wrote that, despite occasional longueurs, the film ultimately has "an air of celebration" in its combination of theory and poetry.

+At the 1982 Cannes Film Festival, Passion competed for the Palme d'Or and received the Grand Prix de la Commission Supérieure Technique du cinéma français for its technical achievement.

-The film had 20, 294 admissions in France.
+The film had 20,294 admissions in France.